Production Guide

 spec:

-securityContext: # As the securityContexts was not defined in ``workers``, the values from securityContexts will take priority
+securityContext: # As the securityContexts was not defined in ``scheduler``, the values from securityContexts will take priority

 runAsUser: 50000